‹ Back to Insights

 The cornerstone of determining surface quality when applying liquid chemistry is something called “contact angle.”
 This is the angle of the height of a liquid or vapor droplet relative to the surface with which it has intimate contact.
 A droplet that does not spread out easily stands higher off the surface and thus has a high contact angle.
 A droplet that readily spreads out, providing a better coating, has a low contact angle.
 Contact angle measurements enable us to understand the relationship between the liquid drop and the surface.
 This measurement provides quantitative data about the cleanliness of a surface at a molecular level.

 For manufacturers to ensure maximum adhesion performance for any given adhesion application, the optimal contact angle needs to be determined.
 For example, let’s say that maximum adhesion performance for a particular paint on a specific surface requires a contact angle of 60° with a variation of +/- 3°.
-However, a production run using the standard paint formulation and application process results in a contact angle of 90o with a large variation that indicates possible surface contamination, which must be remedied to avoid poor output quality and the possible added expense and headaches of a product rework or even recall.
-This makes a good case for specifying contact angle and surface quality, then developing and implementing process controls to meet those specifications during manufacturing.
+However, a production run using the standard paint formulation and application process results in a contact angle of 90o with a large variation indicating possible surface contamination, which must be remedied to avoid poor output quality and the possible added expense and headaches of a product rework or recall.
+This makes a good case for specifying contact angle and surface quality and then developing and implementing process controls to meet those specifications during manufacturing.

 Monitoring and Measuring for Better Process Management